pasqal-io/emulators/docs/advanced/hamiltonian.md

 # QPU Hamiltonian
-In all cases we will refer to $H$ as the rydberg-rydberg Hamiltonian that can be implemented on Pasqal's hardware,
+In all cases we will refer to $H$ as being of the form

 $$
 H = -\sum_j\Delta_jn_j \ + \ \sum_j\Omega_j\sigma^x_j \ + \ H_{i}